 The electronic version of Diseña is housed in servers of the Pontificia Universidad Católica de Chile, which guarantees its accessibility over time.

 All manuscripts are controlled with the plagiarism detection service iThenticate.
 Diseña does not apply quantitative criteria to determine if submissions meet ethical standards regarding plagiarism.

 Diseña is a biannual publication of the School of Design of the Pontificia Universidad Católica de Chile.

 For issues such as authorship, plagiarism, fraud, copyrights, and confidentiality, this publication is based on COPE´s Code of Conduct and Best Practice Guidelines for Journal Editors.

-Double-blind peer-review procedure guarantees the impartiality, confidentiality, and objectivity of the evaluation process.
-Likewise, it guarantees the delivery of an evaluation report that explains the decisions of the reviewers.
-The authors may appeal to the decisions of the reviewers objecting the reasons stated in the said report.
+The peer review procedure guarantees the impartiality, confidentiality, and objectivity of the evaluation process.
+Likewise, it ensures the delivery of an evaluation report that explains the decisions of the reviewers.
+The authors may appeal to the decisions of the reviewers objecting to the reasons stated in the said report.

 For its part, Diseña undertakes to publish corrections, clarifications, retractions, and apologies when necessary.

 Diseña does not charge fees for any concept.
 The intellectual property of the published material belongs to the authors.
-However, publishing a work in the journal implies to grant Diseña the exclusive license of publication and diffusion, so that it is disseminated electronically for free, either individually or in conjunction with the rest of the content, both on the web page of the journal as well as through the platforms of the various indexing systems.
+However, publishing in the journal implies granting Diseña the exclusive license of publication and diffusion, so that it is disseminated electronically for free, either individually or in conjunction with the rest of the content, both on the web page of the journal as well as through the platforms of the various indexing systems.
 The authors will not receive any compensation from Diseña.